fb pixel code

 • a history of gum disease (gingivitis) or tooth decay

 The frequency of X-rays on your teeth is related to your medical history, dental history, and overall condition.
-Some people may require X-rays twice a year; others with no recent oral issues and who visit their dentist on schedule may get X-rays only every couple of years.
-For most new patients, dentists take X-rays as part of a complete initial examination to establish a basic platform from which to compare changes that occur over time.
+Some people may require X-rays twice a year, while others with no recent oral issues and who visit their dentist on schedule may get X-rays only every couple of years.

 High risk of dental problems is another criteria: